hjkgrp/starter-hugo-research-group/content/authors/crduan/_index.md

 user_groups:
 - Alumni
 ---
-Chenru joined the Kulik group in November 2017 as a PhD student in Chemistry.
+Chenru joined the Kulik group in November 2017 as a PhD student in Chemistry and graduated in July 2022.
 He received his B.S. in the Physics Department, Zhejiang University, China in fall 2017.
-He is now focusing on inorganic catalysts design with machine learning techniques.
-Assuming one can build a good surrogate model with thousands of training data (proved to be true by works in our and other groups), he focuses on faster and more accurate data generation with first-principles method by building an automated and multi-fidelity job control system.
+In the Kulik group, studied on inorganic catalyst design with machine learning techniques.
+Assuming one can build a good surrogate model with thousands of training data (proved to be true by works in our and other groups), he focused on faster and more accurate data generation with first-principles method by building an automated and multi-fidelity job control system.
 Back in his undergraduate study, he worked on the dynamics of open quantum systems, heat transport and quantum phase transition of model systems.